-In SharePoint Online and OneDrive for Business, the search index is built up by crawling the content on your sites.
+In SharePoint and OneDrive, the search index is built up by crawling the content on your sites.
 The crawler picks up content and metadata from the documents in the form of crawled properties.
 The search schema helps the crawler decide what content and metadata to pick up.
-Examples of metadata are the author and the title of a document.
+(Examples of metadata are the author and the title of a document.)
 However, to get the content and metadata from the documents into the search index, the crawled properties must be mapped to managed properties.
 Only managed properties are kept in the index.
 For example, a crawled property related to author is mapped to a managed property related to author.

-Be sure to use a managed property name and not a crawled property name when creating DLP rules using the
+Be sure to use a managed property name, not a crawled property name, when creating DLP rules using the

-This is important because DLP uses the search crawler to identify and classify sensitive information on your sites, and then store that sensitive information in a secure portion of the search index.
+ContentPropertyContainsWords condition.
+This is important because DLP uses the search crawler to identify and classify sensitive information on your sites, and then stores that sensitive information in a secure portion of the search index.
 When you upload a document to Office 365, SharePoint automatically creates crawled properties based on the document properties.
-But to use an FCI or other property in a DLP policy, that crawled property needs to be mapped to a managed property so that content with that property is kept in the index.
+However, to use an FCI or other property in a DLP policy, that crawled property needs to be mapped to a managed property so that the content with that property is kept in the index.